 But, all was not lost.
 This sample sparked my first idea for this post.

 I really like the density of this fabric, and the high cotton and low polyester content of Clean Cotton Big makes it well-suited to make hot mats to protect table tops.
 This sample, at approximately 13″ x 13″ [33 x 33cm] is a bit big for a table, though.
 But, if I scale it down by casting on 6 stitches in each color and working 8 rows, it’ll end up closer to 9″ x 9″ [23 x 23cm] – perfect for my favorite square casserole dish!

-BONUS If you REALLY want to protect that table top, you can knit it double thickness.
-Either cast on double the stitches, work it in the round, and stitch the cast on and cast off closed after the ends are woven in, or make a plain-knit back for create one plain and one patterned side to display according to your mood.
+BONUS If you REALLY want to protect that tabletop, you can knit it double thickness.
+Either cast on double the stitches, work it in the round and stitch the cast on and cast off closed after the ends are woven in, or make a plain-knit back for creating one plain and one patterned side to display according to your mood.

 EXTRA BONUS For family dinners, you can make a hot mat table runner by adding two or 4 rows of color blocks – each repeat will add about 5½” [14cm] to the length of the runner.

 The second idea is also for tableware.
 If weaving in a bunch of ends for a table mat isn’t your cup of tea, you can also make a hot mat from the solid yarn.
 I used this sample to demonstrate weaving in ends in my second last blog post.